tof-tof/Hangman/README.md

 The game runs from the main method in the `HMview.java` file, which depends on the `HMcontroller.java` file, which depends on the `HMmodel.java` file

-Note: If notebooks aren't rendering correctly, download and run, or use an [Online Notebook Viewer](http://nbviewer.jupyter.org/)